alawdeen10/Student-Management-CRUD-/README.md

-Established a MySQL database containing personal details of students and the respective courses they've completed.
+Created a MySQL database that stores students' personal information along with the courses they have finished.

-I've established a connection between Python and the MySQL database using the python-mysql-connector, and I've showcased the data on a webpage using Flask.
+Established connectivity between Python and the MySQL database using the python-mysql-connector library, and displayed the data on a webpage using Flask.

+To view the result, enter the command "python ./app.py" in the terminal, and then navigate to http://127.0.0.1:5000 in your web browser.